How does Depression Treatment work?

 Let me explain how counseling works to treat depression.

-The next step involves digging into the causes of your depression.
+- The next step involves digging into the causes of your depression.
 This may take some time.
-Some people been depressed for many years, but they don’t know why.
+Some people have been depressed for many years, but they don’t know why.
 Others may be experiencing their first episode.
+We will talk about your life widely until we reach the bottom of your issue.

-I don’t just use one treatment modality.
+I don’t just use one treatment modality for each patient.
 Everyone is different, and each person requires a treatment plan tailored to their needs.
 Just like physical medicine and nutritional therapy, what may work for one client may not work for another.

 Whatever the modality, I always use best practices based on the latest available research.
-I draw on my 17 years of experience working with depressed clients.
+I take advantage of my 17 years of experience working with depressed clients.
 You can rest assured that your treatment is based on recent developments in the field.

 Many clients leave my office feeling “better,” more “at peace,” and “more hopeful.”